-Considerations for meat processors cutting venison to prevent the spread of Chronic Wasting Disease
+Considerations for meat processors cutting venison to prevent the spread of chronic wasting disease

 Protocol for meat processors to follow when cutting and further processing venison this hunting season.

-It is important to use single-use, non-porous trash bags to line barrels and double line them for waste from CWD suspect animals.
+- Use single-use, non-porous trash bags to line barrels and double line them for waste from CWD suspect animals.
 Before cleaning processing areas, remove and dispose of solids such as meat and bone pieces.
 This will avoid spreading potentially contaminated material through drains and wastewater into the environment.

 - Regularly clean and sanitize personal protective equipment (boots, gloves, clothing, etc.).